Chiraayupm/Jist-VisualTextSummarizer/README.md

 - To work with NLP

 ## How it produces the results for Visual Summarization
-- For the basic summarization on long paragraphs [bert-extractive-summarizer](https://pypi.org/project/bert-extractive-summarizer/) librarby was used to produce accuracte results.
+- For the basic summarization on long paragraphs [bert-extractive-summarizer](https://pypi.org/project/bert-extractive-summarizer/) library was used to produce accurate results.
-- For the visual summarization use of Entity extraction along with text rank algorithm and [Relation Extraction](https://towardsdatascience.com/how-to-train-a-joint-entities-and-relation-extraction-classifier-using-bert-transformer-with-spacy-49eb08d91b5c) was used reference to the open sourced github code which was tweaked for personal usecase [here](https://github.com/BrambleXu/news-graph)
+- For the visual summarization use of Entity extraction along with text rank algorithm and [Relation Extraction](https://towardsdatascience.com/how-to-train-a-joint-entities-and-relation-extraction-classifier-using-bert-transformer-with-spacy-49eb08d91b5c) was used as reference to the open sourced github code which was tweaked for personal usecase [here](https://github.com/BrambleXu/news-graph)

 ## Authors